 This Proxy Statement of PepsiCo, Inc. ("PepsiCo," the "Company," "we," "us" or "our") contains statements reflecting our views about our future performance that constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995 ("Reform Act").
-Statements that constitute forward-looking statements within the meaning of the Reform Act are generally identified through the inclusion of words such as "aim," "anticipate," "believe," "drive," "expressed confidence," "forecast," "future," "goal," "guidance," "intend," "may," "objective," "outlook," "plan," "position," "position," "position," "strategy," "target," "will" or similar statements or variations of such words and other similar expressions.
+Statements that constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995 ("Reform Act").
+Statements that constitute forward-looking statements within the meaning of the Reform Act are generally identified through the inclusion of words such as "aim," "anticipate," "believe," "drive," "estimate," "expect," "expressed confidence," "forecast," "future," "goal," "guidance," "intend," may, "belective," outlook," "plan," "position," "potential", "project," "seek," "should," "strategy," "target," "will" or similar statements of such words and other similar expressions.
 Forward-looking statements are based on currently available information, operating plans and projections about future events and trends.
-They inherently involve risks and uncertainties that could cause actual results to differ materially from those predicted in any such forward-looking statement.
-Such risks and uncertainties include, but are not limited to: changes in demand for PepsiCo's products, as a result of changes in consumer preferences or otherwise; changes in laws related to the use or disposal of plastics or other packaging of PepsiCo's products; changes in or failure to comply with, applicable laws and regulations; imposition or proposed imposition of new or increased taxes aimed at PepsiCo's products; imposition of labeling or warning requirements on PepsiCo's products; PepsiCo's ability to compete effectively; failure to realize anticipated benefits from PepsiCo's productivity initiatives or operating model; political conditions, civil unrest or other developments and risks in the markets where PepsiCo's products are made, manufactured, distributed or sold; PepsiCo's ability to grow its business in developing and emerging markets; uncertain or unfavorable economic conditions in the countries in which PepsiCo's products; the ability to protect information systems
+They inherently involve risks and uncertainties that could cause actual results to differ materially from those predicted in any such Information, operating plans and projections about nuture events and trends.
+They inherently involve hasks and uncertainties in activate actual results to differ materially involve hasks and uncertainties in a collid cause actual results to differ materially involve hasks and uncertainties in a collid cause actual results to differ materially involve hasks and uncertainties in a collid cause actual results to differ materially involve hasks and uncertainties in a collid cause actual results to differ materially involve hasks and uncertainties in a collid cause actual results to differ materially involve hasks and uncertainties in a collid cause actual results to differ materially involve hasks and uncertainties in a collid cause actual results to differ materially involve hasks and uncertainties in a collid cause actual results to differ materially involve hasks and uncertainties in consumer preferences or otherwise; changes in a sub-related to the use or disposal of plastics or other packaging of PepsiCo's products; changes in or failure to comply with, applicable laws and regulations; imposition of labeling or warning requirements on PepsiCo's products; PepsiCo's ability to compete effectively; failure to realize anticipated benefits from PepsiCo's products; or operating model; political conditions, civil unrest or other developments and risks in the markets where PepsiCo's products are made, manufactured, distributed or sold; PepsiCo's ability to grow its business in developing and emerging markets; uncertain or unfavorable economic conditions in the countries in which PepsiCo's operates; the ability to protect information systems against, or effectively respond to, a cybersecurity incident or other disruption; damage to PepsiCo's reputation or brand image; failure to successfully complete, integrate or manage acquisitions and joint ventures into PepsiCo's existing operations or to complete or manage divestitures or refranchisings; PepsiCo's ability to recruit, hire or retain key employees or a highly skilled and diverse workforce; the loss of, or a significant reduction in sales to, any key customer; disruption to the retail landscape, including rapid growth in the e-commerce channel; climate change or legal, regulatory or market measures to address climate change; and the other factors discussed in the risk factors section of PepsiCo's most recent annual report on Form 10-K and subsequent reports on Forms 10-Q and 8-K. Investors are cautioned not to place undue reliance on any such forward-looking statements, which speak only as of the date they are made.
+PepsiCo undertakes no obligation to update any forward-looking statements, whether as a result of new information, future events or otherwise